punit3/cards-DND/README.md

 ## Overview

 This project showcases a set of cards displayed in a grid format on the homepage.
-Each card contains a **name** and its **position**, fetched via a mocked API using **MSW (Mock Service Worker)**.
+Each card contains a **image** **name** and its **position**, fetched via a mocked API using **MSW (Mock Service Worker)**.
 The cards are draggable, allowing users to rearrange them.
 Upon dragging, the position numbers of the cards update, and the new arrangement is auto-saved to the API.
 On page refresh, the updated card positions are fetched from the API.

 ## Features
-- **Card Grid Display**: Five cards are displayed in a responsive grid format.
+- **Card Grid Display**: Five cards are displayed in a grid format.
 - **Mocked API**: Data is fetched using `msw` to simulate API calls.
 - **Loading Spinner**: Displays while the card images are loading.
 - **Drag-and-Drop Functionality**: Cards can be moved and rearranged by dragging, updating their positions dynamically.